Ameen-Sha-Cheerangan/Hijri-Date-Gnome-Extension/README.md

 >  - Make sure that the extension is supported ( You can check the metadata.json ).
         >  - To know your gnome shell version you can type ```gnome-shell --version``` ,
         >  - If the metadata.json lists support for 4x (e.g., 42), then all versions like 4x.y (e.g., 42.9) are also supported.
+        >  - If you are below gnome version 45, switch to branch >=gnome45 , else switch to branch <gnome45
+        >  - Check gnome version : `gnome-shell --version`

 1. Download or clone this repository:
    ```sh